Financial Projections Slide: How to Present Your Startup's Numbers to Investors

 - Team growth: 4 to 25 reps requires strong recruiting but is feasible with capital.

-- Churn improvement: 15% to 10% assumes product investment.
-Need to justify.
+- Churn improvement: 15% to 10% assumes product investment and needs clear justification.

 Step 5: Visualize#